MCPHub LabRegistryshanraisshan/claude-code-best-practice

 2. How often should you update your agents, commands, and workflows as models improve?

-3. Does giving your subagent a detailed persona improve quality?
-What does a "perfect persona/prompt" for research/QA subagent look like?
+3. Should you have a generalist subagent or a feature-specific/role-specific agent?
+Does giving your subagent a detailed persona improve quality, and what does a "perfect persona prompt" for research/vision look like?

 4. Should you rely on Claude Code's built-in plan mode β€” or build your own planning command/agent that enforces your team's workflow?